michaelhush/M-LOOP/docs/tutorials.rst

 	import numpy as np
 	import time

-	#Declare your custom class that inherets from the Interface class
+	#Declare your custom class that inherits from the Interface class
 	class CustomInterface(mli.Interface):

 		#Initialization of the interface, including this method is optional